wp-plugins/wp2yt-uploader/readme.txt

 ready devices.
 By setting a max-width on the icon, it then becomes responsive.

-This plugin is also great for developers who use icons on multiple sites and want to avoid the hassle of re-installing webfonts on to a new server everytime.
+This plugin is also great for developers who use icons on multiple sites and want to avoid the hassle of re-installing web fonts on to a new server every time.
 With this plugin its one click and you're ready to begin working.
 You can use these any where in your themes.

 **Features**